-How to Reduce the Impact of Air Quality Irritants 05/19/2016 Tips and Tricks to Improve Your Indoor Air Quality With spring fast approaching, that means that allergies are lurking close next after them.
+How to Reduce the Impact of Air Quality Irritants Posted May 19, 2016 Air Quality Tips and Tricks to Improve Your Indoor Air Quality With spring fast approaching, that means that allergies are lurking close next after them.
 What do you do when you keep away from the outdoor pollen but find yourself grappling with interior allergens at the same time?
 Well, Redhawk Heating & Air Conditioning has some tricks that can keep you cozy this spring season by enhancing your indoor air quality: High efficiency air filters To receive a large surface area and reduced resistance to air flow in your air conditioning filter, there are some kinds of filters that are four to five inches wide which are pleated and folded like an accordion.
 These filters allocate higher efficiency and better MERV ratings, which make them able to remove the tiniest particles of dirt while even neutralizing odors.
 Humidifiers and dehumidifiers Having a lot of humidity and having insufficient humidity in your home can both be tricky.
 To steer clear of mold collection or respiratory problems, Redhawk Heating & Air Conditioning offers whole-home humidity systems that are the ideal solution to any indoor air quality issues.
 One-inch air filters Little filters should be changed every so often, contingent on pets, the external environment in Odessa or the number of people residing in your home.
 When your filter is dirty and isn’t replaced often, it works tougher than it needs to and can produce poor air quality.
 Germicidal Lights Mold and bacteria spread quite easily in modern, energy efficient homes.
 When these allergens blend with our breathing air, they can generate health and allergy issues for many members of your family.
 Ultraviolet lights extinguish the DNA in mold, fungi, bacteria and spores in the coils of your system, repressing them from moving through the air in your home.
 Electrostatic air filters These filters produce a durable static charge as air goes through them, gathering tiny particles that would otherwise be allowed through with disposable filters.
 Electrostatic filters are washable, but while they don’t need replacement, they require cleaning just as regularly.
 Whole home solution The PureAir Air Purification System is a whole-home cooling answer that uses photocatalytic oxidation and a top efficiency carbon filter to resist germs and microbes, airborne particles and chemical odors, among other indoor pollutants.
 Redhawk Heating & Air Conditioning is here to make sure that your spring indoor air quality is the finest that it can be.
-If you have any inquiries about what choice is best for you this spring, give us a call at 432-333-2208 to speak with one of our indoor air quality specialists, or set up an appointment with us online.
+If you have any inquiries about what choice is best for you this spring, give us a call at 432-333-2208 to speak with one of our indoor air quality specialists.